oconnor663/applied_crypto_2021_fall/sha256/readme.md

 `padding()` function with the length of the suffix itself, call it with the *total length of the synthetic message*.
 That is, the original input length, plus the length of the original input's padding, plus the length of the suffix.
+(This makes your padding bytes different, but it doesn't change _how many_ padding bytes you get.
+Can you see why?)

 Next, hash the padded suffix by looping over its blocks and calling `compress()` on each of them, again as you did in Problem&nbsp;13.
 However,